JeffersonLab/clas12-timeline/qa-physics/README.md

       indicate a problem; so far in all cases we have checked and there are no issues with the reported beam spin asymmetry, but it is useful to document these cases with the Misc defect bit
+  * if you are producing QADB for a _re-cooked_ dataset, _i.e._ Pass 2 or greater, cross check the QA results with the previous Pass(es), paying special attention to the `Misc` defect bit
 * after scanning through `qaTable.dat` and revising `qaTree.json`, return to the parent directory and call `exeQAtimelines.sh` to produce the updated QA timelines
   * it copies the revised`qaTree.json` (`QA/qa.${dataset}/qaTree.json`) to